Royal Academy of Engineering

 The Academy was founded in June 1976 as the Fellowship of Engineering with support from Prince Philip, Duke of Edinburgh, who became the first senior fellow and remained so until his death.
 The Fellowship was incorporated and granted a royal charter on 17 May 1983 and became the Royal Academy of Engineering on 16 March 1992.
 It is governed according to the charter and associated statutes and regulations (as amended from time to time).
+In June 2024 His Majesty the King became Patron of the Academy.

 History

 Conceived in the late 1960s, during the Apollo space program and Harold Wilson's espousal of "white heat of technology", the Fellowship of Engineering was born in the year of Concorde's first commercial flight.

 The Fellowship's first meeting, at Buckingham Palace on 11 June 1976, enrolled 126 of the UK's leading engineers.
-The first fellows included Air Commodore Sir Frank Whittle, the jet engine developer, the structural engineer Sir Ove Arup, radar pioneer Sir George G. MacFarlane, the inventor of the bouncing bomb, Sir Barnes Wallis, and father of the UK computer industry Sir Maurice Wilkes.
+The first fellows included Air Commodore Sir Frank Whittle, the jet engine developer, the structural engineer Sir Ove Arup, radar pioneer Sir George G. MacFarlane, the inventor of the bouncing bomb, Sir Barnes Wallis, Francis Thomas Bacon, the inventor of the alkaline fuel cell, and father of the UK computer industry Sir Maurice Wilkes.
 The Fellowship's first president, Christopher Hinton, had driven the UK's supremacy in nuclear power.

 The Fellowship focused on championing excellence in all fields of engineering.
 Activities began in earnest in the mid-1970s with the Distinction lecture series, now known as the Hinton lectures.
 The Fellowship was asked to advise the Department of Industry for the first time, and the Academy became host and presenter of the MacRobert Award.

 In the 1980s, the Fellowship received its own royal charter along with its first government grant-in-aid.
-At the same time it also received significant industrial funding, initiated its research programme to build bridges between academia and industry and opened its doors to international and honorary fellows.
+At the same time, it also received significant industrial funding, initiated its research programme to build bridges between academia and industry, and opened its doors to international and honorary fellows.

 In 1990, the Academy launched its first major initiative in education, Engineering Education Continuum, which evolved into the BEST Programme and Shape the Future and Tomorrow's Engineers.

 The Academy's increasing level of influence – in policy, research and education – was recognized when it was granted a royal title and became The Royal Academy of Engineering in 1992.
+In 2014 the academy launched its annual Africa Prize.

 The Academy's current logo is inspired by the Neolithic hand axe, humans' first technological advance, which was taken to be a symbol appropriate to the Academy, supposedly representative of the ever-changing relationship between humanity and technology.

 Location

 The Academy's premises, 3–4 Carlton House Terrace, are in a Grade I listed building overlooking St James's Park, designed by architect John Nash and owned by the Crown Estate.
-The Academy shares the Terrace with two of its sister academies, the British Academy and the Royal Society as well as other institutes.
+The Academy shares the Terrace with two of its sister academies, the British Academy and the Royal Society, as well as other institutes.

 The building was renamed Prince Philip House, after renovation works were completed in 2012.